 There are also tools that can help you find out which online marketing efforts are bringing in the most visitors—and which efforts bring in visitors that are more likely to convert into customers.

-Analytics tools provide a ton of information that, should you use it to guide the evolution of your website, can quite literally revolutionize your business.
+Web analytics tools provide a ton of information that, should you use them to guide the evolution of your website, can quite literally revolutionize your business.
 Without measuring your website’s successes and failures, you might be putting effort into something that isn’t returning what it could be.

 What are you looking to learn about your customers?
 Your business?
 Where are there holes in your knowledge, and can they be filled with data supplied by web analytics tools?
 And what are you willing to spend to get that info?

-And another big Q to ask: How deep are you willing to dig into the numbers?
-Some tools go quite a bit more into the weeds than others.
-These are all among the many reasons that it’s a good idea to familiarize yourself with what’s out there so that you can decide which of the web analytics tools are best for your business.
+And another big question to ask: How deep are you willing to dig into the numbers?
+Some website analytics tools go quite a bit more into the weeds than others.
+These are all among the many reasons that it’s a good idea to familiarize yourself with what’s out there so that you can decide which of the best web analytics tools are right for your business.

-These are some of our favorites.
-They help small business owners in industries of all types and sizes gain invaluable insights on the customers they serve—and open up lots of ideas for ways to grow:
+These are some of our favorite tools.
+They help small business owners in industries of all types and sizes gain invaluable insights on the customers they serve—and open up lots of ideas for ways to grow.

 If you search for “web analytics tools,” Google Analytics is likely the first product you’ll come across.
 And for good reason—the efficacy of this product tends to live up with its ubiquity.